 What’s a good diet for a summer body?

-The best diet for a summer body is to eat healthily.
+Eating healthily is the best diet for a summer body.
 Focus on fresh fruits, vegetables, and protein.
 You may want to speak to a nutritionist or personal trainer about your goals.

 If you feel pressure to have a summer body, you aren’t alone.
 The pressure for a perfect body for the summertime arrives each spring.
 While some people can ignore the messages of needing a beach-ready body, others struggle with negative body image.

 If you’re struggling with feelings of depression, self-harm, or have a negative body image, consider discussing your mental health with your doctor.
-If you’re ready to talk to your doctor, make sure you have good health coverage for your visits.
+If you’re ready to talk to your doctor, ensure you have good health coverage for your visits.